OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | trackType | 8 bit signed integer | TRACK | yes | `Array` |

 **direction**
-The direction of a switch is specified in this dataset.
+The direction of a switch is specified in this data set.
 If the track is of the type "switch", a value greater than zero must be selected here.
 Which number means what is shown in the following table:

 | Value | Description |